Loreinator/Shuffle-Move/README.txt

 	- Added i18n and icon for Keldeo_r (Keldeo's Resolute form)
 	- Fixed an issue with Barrier Bash
-	- Added "MIN" and "MAX" as grading metric modifiers v0.3.40 - 2015-12-10
+	- Added "MIN" and "MAX" as grading metric modifiers
+	- Fixed an issue with the initial grading mode being the hard-coded default regardless of configuration v0.3.40 - 2015-12-10
 	- Corrected Thundurus's type, and Mega Lucario stage # moves
 	- Added Boards, Species, and Stages for updates of December 8th 2015